With You in Your Special Moment - The Birth Center

 - Entertainment (books, games, etc.)

 - Car seat (with no aftermarket products- snow suit, toys etc.)

 We provide you with education and support to help make breastfeeding a positive experience for you and your new baby.
 While you are in the hospital, our International Board Certified Lactation Consultant (IBCLC) and lactation trained nurses, will help you through each step of breastfeeding to ensure your baby has a healthy start to life.
 Once you are home, you can make an appointment to meet with the lactation consultant one-on-one to provide additional support, discuss problems and answer your questions.
 We also encourage you to attend Baby Talk, a weekly support group for new moms.
 Lactation questions are addressed there by our lactation consultant.
 Learn more about Lactation Services.

 Having a baby is an exciting time in your life.
 If this is your first baby or your fourth, you probably have lots of questions.
 We’re here to help.
 As experienced pediatricians and family medicine doctors, we can help you learn how to take care of your baby and answer your questions.
 We’ll follow you and your baby through these first few months of check-ups all the way to becoming an adult.
 We take pride in building a positive, supportive relationship with you and your child.
 We get to really know you and your child and take the time to listen and help.

 After your baby is born one of our providers will see your child every day and talk to you about their care.
 We will also assist in finding a provider and a clinic in your area for your baby before you leave the hospital.
-Ask any of the First Touch Birth Center staff about our providers.
-For more information on pediatrics, click HERE.
+Ask any of the Birth Center staff about our providers.
+Get detailed information on Pediatrics.

 Feel free to call us anytime at 507-646-1205 with questions or concerns.
 We look forward to caring for you and your new family.